T. J. Rushing: Professional career

-NFL

 Indianapolis Colts

 Rushing mainly played on special teams as a kick/punt returner for the Colts, in a career which includes one punt return touchdown against the Oakland Raiders in 2007.
 Rushing spent the entire 2008 season on injured reserve.

 He was non-tendered as a restricted free agent following the 2009 NFL season.

 Detroit Lions

 Rushing signed with the Detroit Lions on August 18, 2010, and was released by the club on September 4, 2010.

 Saskatchewan Roughriders

 Rushing was signed by the Saskatchewan Roughriders on April 19, 2012.
 He was released during training camp on June 17, 2012.

-Coaching
+Coaching career

 Arizona State University

 Rushing was hired as a defensive backs coach for Arizona State University in 2016.

 University of Memphis

 Rushing was hired as the defensive backs coach for Memphis in January 2018.

 Texas A&M University

 Rushing was hired as the defensive backs coach for Texas A&M University in January 2020.